kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Building the package

 To build the package, use the `uqdev build` tool.

-It accepts an optional directory path as the first argument, or, if none is provided, attempts to build the current working directory.
+It (TODO: this function?
+This process?
+This feature?) accepts an optional directory path as the first argument, or, if none is provided, attempts to build the current working directory.
 As such, either of the following will work:

 ```bash
 uqdev build my_chat_app